AllenHeartcore/IdolyPrideObjectManager/README.md

 - Fetch, decrypt, deserialize, and export manifest as ProtoDB, JSON, or CSV
 - Differentiate between manifest revisions
 - Download and deobfuscate assetbundles and resources in parallel
-- Media conversion plugins for Texture2D, AudioClip audio, and AWB audio
+- Media conversion plugins for Texture2D and AudioClip audio